Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

 \subsection{The $1D10M$ Grad equations}

-In this section, we open our discussion with the exact summation of the Chapman-Enskog series for the simplest Grad's system, the one-dimensional linearized ten-moment equations.
-Throughout the section we use the hydrodynamic variables $p(x,t)=\rho(x,t)+T(x,t)$ and $u(x,t)$, representing the dimensionless deviations of the pressure and of the average velocity from their equilibrium values.
+In this section, we start the discussion with the exact summation of the Chapman--Enskog series for the simplest Grad's system, the one-dimensional linearized ten-moment equations.
+Throughout the section we use the hydrodynamic variables $p(x,t)=\rho(x,t)+T(x,t)$ and $u(x,t)$, representing the dimensionless deviations of the pressure and of the average velocity from their equilibrium values (see (\ref{AnnPhysvar})).
 The starting point is the linearized Grad's equations for $p$, $u$, and $\sigma$, where $\sigma$ is the dimensionless $xx$-component of the stress tensor:

-The system of equations for three functions is the derivative of the ten-moment Grad's system (see Eq.\ (\ref{Grad103}) below).
+The system of equations for three functions is derived from the ten-moment Grad's system (see (\ref{Grad103}) below).
 Equations (\ref{Grad101}) provides the simplest model of a coupling of the hydrodynamic variables, $u$ and $p$, to the single non-hydrodynamic variable $\sigma$, and corresponds to a heat non-conductive case.

-Our goal here is to shorten the description, and to get a closed set of equations with respect to variables $p$ and $u$ only.
-That is, we have to express the function $\sigma$ in the terms of spatial derivatives of the functions $p$ and of $u$.
-The Chapman-Enskog method, as applied to eq. (\ref{Grad101}) results in the following series representation:
+Our goal here is to reduce the description, and to get a closed set of equations with respect to variables $p$ and $u$ only.
+That is, we have to express the function $\sigma$ in the terms of spatial derivatives of $p$ and $u$.
+The Chapman--Enskog method, as applied to (\ref{Grad101}) results in the following series representation:

-Coefficients $\sigma^{(n)}$ are due to the following recurrence procedure \cite{JETP}:
+The coefficients $\sigma^{(n)}$ are obtained from the following recurrence procedure \cite{GKJETP91}:

-where the Chapman-Enskog operators $\partial_t^{(m)}$ act on $p$, on $u$, and on their spatial derivatives as follows:
+where the Chapman--Enskog operators $\partial_t^{(m)}$ act on $p$, $u$, and their spatial derivatives as follows:

 Here $l\ge 0$ is an arbitrary integer, and $\partial_x^0 =1$.
 Finally,

 which leads to the Navier--Stokes approximation of the stress tensor: $\sigma_{\rm NS}=\epsilon\sigma^{(0)}$.